Electrical control systems for superyacht engineers and ETOs

 OHM - Sherlock Ohms; understanding and applying basic electrical measurements.
 With hands on custom practical (Didactic 01)

 Day 2 - intermediate level

 BAT - Batteries, chargers and inverters.
 Hybrid options

 DCS - Distributed controls on board, with introduction to PLCs

 GEN-A - Shore power; an introduction to single phase and three phase systems.
-With practical measurements.
+With practical measurements and seawater battery practical.

 Day 3 - proficient level

 - HYD - Hydraulic controls for large sailing vessels

 DRV - Drives primer: Variable frequency drives vs. soft starters